junesirius/junesirius.github.io/_posts/Star_Wars/Obikin_RB/Obikin-reverse-whole-novel.md

 "And you're not?"
 Obi-Wan says deliberately, with a small hidden grin under his beard.

-Anakin glares at him, "I remember *someone* said once 'there is much misunderstanding' between us."
+Anakin glares at him, "I remember *someone* said once, 'there is much misunderstanding' between us."
 He mimics Obi-Wan's tone perfectly.

 Obi-Wan rolls his eyes.
 "Well, I wouldn't know if you don't tell me everything about yourself."

-"Same applies to you," Anakin bites back.
+"The same applies to you," Anakin bites back.

 "Looks like it's settled then," Obi-Wan says, with a satisfied smile.
 "What about I buy you a meal, and let's talk."